 Measures to eliminate the cause of a non-conformity and prevent its recurrence.

-In the credibility dimension, the requirements are based on principles of the ISEAL Alliance.
-This examines how the label provider ensures that its requirements are met by the label recipients and how transparent the implementation system is.
-A label is considered credible if it meets at least the minimum requirements in the credibility dimension.
+In the credibility area, the requirements are based on principles of the ISEAL Alliance.
+The focus is on the operational practices of the label-issuing organisation, including, among other aspects, the transparency of the certification system, the involvement of stakeholders in the standard-setting process, and the reliability of auditing.
+A label is considered credible if it meets at least the minimum requirements in the area of credibility.

-The credibility criteria were developed by Siegelklarheit in cooperation with (inter)national experts and were last revised in 2021 in a comprehensive revision process.
+The credibility criteria were developed by Siegelklarheit in cooperation with national and international experts.

-We assess the credibility of a label based on the following topics:
+Siegelklarheit assesses the credibility of a label based on the following four thematic areas:

 - System management: How is the standard-setting organisation structured?
-How transparent are its structures and how are the decision-making bodies composed?
+How transparent are its structures, and how are its decision-making bodies composed?

-- Control system: Are the requirements checked by an independent, qualified body?
-Are abuses sanctioned?
+- Control system: Are the requirements verified by an independent, qualified body?
+Are violations sanctioned?

 - Standard setting: Who is involved in formulating the requirements?
-Are the objections of stakeholders taken into account?
-How often is the catalogue of requirements revised?
+Are objections from stakeholder groups taken into account?
+How frequently is the set of requirements revised?

-- Product labelling and traceability: What does a label claim and who may adorn themselves with it?
-Can certified raw materials also be traced back through the production phases?
+- Product labelling and traceability: What does a label claim, and who is allowed to use it?
+Can certified raw materials be traced beyond the production stage?

 Basically, the decision-making body is the highest organisational body that has decision-making authority over the strategic and managerial decisions of an organisation.
 In this context, the decision-making body is usually the scheme owner.

-In the dimension of environmental friendliness, Siegelklarheit analyses labels in up to nine sub-areas:
+In the area of environmental friendliness, Siegelklarheit analyses labels in up to nine sub-areas:

 - Water: Is water used carefully and is water pollution, for example through sewage, avoided?